EdAlegrid/m2m-browser-client-demo/README.md

 The remote devices ideally should be a Raspberry Pi device for this demo.
 However, if their are not available, you can just use any computers - Linux or Windows instead.

-## Option1 - Remote Devices Setup using Raspberry Pi with Led Actuator
+## Option1 - Setup Remote Devices using a Raspberry Pi with Led Actuator
 On both devices, install an led actuator on pin 33 and 35.
 Remote Device1